Mahatma Gandhi Government College: ABVP Delegates visited MGGC Campus

 In April 2022 then ABVP delegation under the leadership of Siddhanth Rai Sharma an student leader of Andaman and Nicobar Islands visited MGGC.
 This visit was of 3 days.
-During the visit Mr. Sharma interacted will the students of MGGC College.
+During the visit Sharma interacted will the students of MGGC College.
 He also listened to the problems of the students faced in the institution.

-The image showing Siddhanth Rai Sharma meeting with MGGC Boy's hostel students on 28 April 2022.

-controversies
+Controversies

 In 2022 During the period of Local Body Elections in Andaman and Nicobar Islands.
 MGGC Administration passed a partial order regarding Hostel facilities.
-The order provided a partial treatment for the girls hostel but not for the boy's hostel.
+The order provided a partial treatment for the girls hostel but not for the boys' hostel.
 Siddhanth Rai Sharma an ABVP Student Leader of Andaman and Nicobar Islands, condemned the decision.
 He expressed his objection through a representation to Andaman & Nicobar Administration.

 MGGC administration immediately revoked the order which was said to be unjust.